 - A Borehole at the allotment site.
 Powered by a solar panel and provides the water for the plot holders.

 - The New Pavilion at the Airfield will have solar panels and a sedum roof.

-The Council will be holding a Climate Change Work Shop later in 2019.
-Should you wish to find out more information, please contact the Council via our Contacts Page.
+The Parish Council will be holding a Climate Change Workshop later in the year.